MCHF EUA Statement obtained with your donation +

 1. ONLINE at MDC Permits.

-Click this link or the button above.
-Verify your personal information.
-When you reach the page with the permit/license options, you must select the “Other” tab to see the license plate options.
+Click this link or the button below.
+Select the “Purchase your Permits and Applications” button.
+Then verify your personal information.
+When you reach the “Choose your Permit(s)” page with the permit/license options, you must select the “Plates” tab to see the license plate options.
 Select the 1 or 2 year option.
 Pay by credit card (MasterCard, Visa or Discover).
-Print your EUA when finished.
+Immediately print or save your EUA when finished as you will not have access to it once you leave the page.

 2. By PHONE at 1.800.392.4115